The units, honestly reviewed

 Frigidaire FHSC102WB1

-The same chassis pushed to 10,000 BTU for rooms up to 450 square feet.
-Everything above applies; buy this one only if your room actually needs the extra capacity.
+The same discontinued story at 10,000 BTU, for rooms up to 450 square feet.
+Frigidaire no longer sells it; if you find residual stock, buy it only if your room actually needs the extra capacity.

 - Type